S/MIME Certificate Requests

 Note: If Open MPIC is enabled and DNSSEC Verification fails, the error will be displayed on the screen as shown in the image below.

-S/MIME certificate requests with Sponsor validation type
+S/MIME certificate requests with Domain and Mailbox Validation type

 Expand Requests > Certificate Requests from the Admin portal to navigate to the Certificate Requests listing screen.